Motion in 2D: Velocity, Speed, Trajectories & Acceleration

 \[\vec{v}(t) = \frac{d\vec{r}}{dt} = \big(\dot{x}(t),\; \dot{y}(t),\; \dot{z}(t)\big)\]

 Here the dot notation \(\dot{x}\) means \(\frac{dx}{dt}\).
-Velocity tells us both how fast and in which direction we’re moving.
+Velocity specifies both the rate and direction of motion.
 It is a vector – it points along the tangent to the trajectory.

 The speed is the magnitude of velocity – it tells us only how fast, with no direction: